• Skip to primary navigation

 Few nuts (pecans or almond flakes in particular) or my deliciously crunchy homemade granola definitely won't go amiss either.

-Any type of jam as a topping is fantastic too, my recent favourite being my homemade blackberry jam).
+Any type of jam or fruit puree as a topping is fantastic too, my recent favourites being my homemade blackberry jam and apple puree.

 Your favourite stewed fruit will make perfect addition.
 Try my stewed rhubarb or stewed pears recipes.